Constructing metric spaces from systems of walls: Strong coarse median spaces

 \subsection{The injective dual}

+Let $(S,\dist,\mu)$ be a strong coarse median space of rank $n$ with associated function $\kappa$.
 We go from curtains to a set of partitions of $S$ as in Section~\ref{sec:contracting}.
 More precisely, each curtain $\hh$ induces two natural bipartitions of $S$, namely $(\hh^-\cup\hh,\hh^+)$ and $(\hh^-,\hh\cup\hh^+)$.
 Let $P$ be the \emph{set} of all bipartitions induced in this way.

 There are multiple dualisable systems that one can define using $P$.
 Here we shall consider what is perhaps the largest reasonable choice; we shall see more in Section~\ref{subsec:scm_hyp}.
 That is, we let $\C$ be the set of all chains $\{h_i\}\subset P$ such that there is a chain of curtains $(\hh_i)$ with $\hh_i$ inducing $h_i$.
 Throughout this section, $(X,\dist_\C)$ will denote the $\C$--dual of $S$.
 Because we are allowing all chains of curtains, it is easy to see that $\C$ is gluable.